 For example, Freightplus has extensive experience shipping mining machinery to Russia and the CIS countries, successfully moving heavy equipment using Russian rail.
 Some examples include CAT 777s from Japan to Kazakhstan, an EX1200 from the USA to Kyrgyzstan, Euclid dump trucks from the Philippines to Uzbekistan and Caterpillar underground mining trucks from Australia to Turkmenistan.

-Rail can be a cost-effective and reliable option for shipping equipment to customers in the CIS countries and Russia, due to the extensive use of the Russian rail gauge within Russia and surrounding countries, including Finland, Estonia, Latvia, Ukraine, Turkey, Mongolia and China.
+Rail can be a cost-effective and reliable freight forwarding option for shipping equipment to customers in the CIS countries and Russia, due to the extensive use of the Russian rail gauge within Russia and surrounding countries, including Finland, Estonia, Latvia, Ukraine, Turkey, Mongolia and China.

 Freightplus has exclusive representatives at key Russian ports, in addition to many years of experience shipping heavy machinery to CIS countries and Russia by both road and rail; from the west via Bremerhaven, Germany; from the east via Vladivostok or Shanghai and from the south, via Bandar-e-Abbas.

 With offices across four continents, you can access a Freightplus operator, face to face, at any time of the day or night, for good advice about shipping over dimensional or heavy lift freight: